Banner: Knocknarea at Sunset.

 New henge discoveries at Newgrange in the Boyne Valley - 10th July 2018.

 The enclosing bank is breached in two diametrically opposed places; the more definite of the two breaks occurs in the south-west (227 degrees T) for a maximum distance of 20 meters, narrowing to 12 meters.
-The second opening, in the north-east (55 degrees T), was marked by a dotted line on the OS first edition map.
+The second opening, in the north-east (55 degrees T), was marked by a dotted line on the Ordnance Survey first edition map.
 Today the bank at either end of this break narrows considerably and there are traces of a narrower bank continuing across part of the break, leaving a gap of 15 meters.
 A slight rise and a definite fall to the exterior along this opening in line with the bank make it highly probable that this opening is not contemporary with the construction of the enclosure.
 A shallow ditch outside the bank in the south-west portion of the enclosure corresponds to a field fence marked on the OS 6-inch map of 1837.

 Looking south west through the great enclosure to Dowth Hall beyond.